 platinum jewelry.
 Many current platinum designs feature 18-karat gold accents.

+This combination of metals enhances the unique qualities of each.
 In the U.S., platinum jewelry usually contains 90% or 95% pure platinum.
 If a

 piece of platinum jewelry is marked "iridplat," then it generally contains 90%